 (Please note the overuse of the word “thought”, yes, I do overthink everything.
 See?
 Self-criticism, right here.)

-Yes, you guessed it right, I ended up letting it go and getting on with my life.
+Yes, you guessed it right, I let it go and got on with my life.
+In the big scheme of things, this is indeed such a minor issue.

 Good call?
 I don’t know.
 As the French would say, “La critique est aisée, mais l’art est difficile”.
 Right?